sharetribe/sharetribe/README.md

 ## Contribute

-Would you like to make Sharetribe better?
+Would you like to make AVA ONE better?

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the steps to contribute.